-Oh, what it feels like to be a 20 year old.
-To be honest I’m not sure… as I write this I am living my last day as a teenager.
-Tomorrow I will officially, no longer, be allowed to use that excuse in life.
-Society and the people around me will expect me to change over night to be the “average 20 year old—student.”
-I am not that.
+Oh what it feels like to be a 20 year old.
+To be honest I don’t know yet… as I write this I am living my last day as a teenager.
+Tomorrow I will officially, no longer be allowed to use that excuse in life.
+Society and the people around me will expect me to change over night to be the “average 20 year old—student” I am not that.
 I don’t think I will be tomorrow.
-I’m glad it’s a nice day out though, I’ve been able to get some blog work done though, I’m sure this will end up in that one post I had saved for my birthday.
+I’m glad it’s a nice day out though, I’ve been able to enjoy the weather and get some blog work done.

 Thursday, June 24th, 2021 — 8:54AM (EST)

-It makes sense to me now why people 20s are having the most exciting or life changing years of their lives.
-This can be “good” or “bad” but either way something major happens and you’ll be stuck at a crossroads at some point.
+It makes sense to me now why people in their 20s are having the most exciting or life changing years of their lives.
+This can be “good” or “bad” but either way something major happens and you’ll be stuck at a crossroads.
 Between 20 and the 29 you really figure yourself out, and by saying that I kind of mean the opposite.

 I can do better.

 All of the blog posts I write have existentialism laying in the background.
 The belief that I exist in this world is a fact.
 The belief that I exist only to exist is something of a dream.
 If life really were that way I wouldn’t be in pain; I’d be free.
 From working full time, sometimes two, three jobs in a day, I still find time to write these posts but struggle to work on myself everyday.
 Everyday I am changing into a different person, every second I am different.